Please Leave A Message

 The character set of the shop window plotter

-Since I wrote plotter controller from scratch, I chose those rigid design rules as they could be implemented quickly.
+Since I wrote the plotter controller from scratch, I chose those rigid design rules as they could be implemented quickly.
 In order to draw a horizontal line, only the x-axis motor has to move.
 For a vertical line, it’s only the motor which is connected to the y-axis and for drawing 45° lines, both motors have to move at the same speed.

 The character set started out with only A-Z and 0-9, but I kept adding more and more punctuation marks, special characters as Ä, Ö, Ü and ß and also some emojis, two smileys and a heart.